Resources · Meeting Types

 What speaker meetings are

 An A.A. speaker meeting is a meeting whose body is one member (sometimes more than one) telling their story at length.
-The chairperson introduces the speaker, the speaker shares for 30 to 45 minutes, and the rest of the room listens.
+The chairperson introduces the speaker, the speaker typically shares for 30 to 45 minutes, and the rest of the room listens.

 Format